 Ultimately, though, if you’re someone who likes to spend a little money to stay ahead of the curve, you want the best visuals possible, and you don’t mind playing with a 60Hz refresh rate, these monitors will suit your needs.

-So, if you are working with a budget, but you want to step up from 1080P, then these 1440P monitors will be exactly what you are looking for.
+So, if you are working with a budget, but you want to step up from 1080P, then these 1440P monitors will serve as very good gaming monitors.

 They provide better visuals than standard HD monitors and they won’t break your bank either.